November 29, 2022

 Recommendation: Factor in company structure and C-Suite priorities.
 For employers with a decentralized structure, it can be more challenging to build consensus for a global broker as it increases the number of stakeholders that need to be engaged.
 However, having a global broker can provide consistency across a decentralized structure.
 Yet lack of resources is often a company’s biggest barrier regardless of the company’s structure.
 If the company’s central philosophy has been made clear to the global broker, that person can better assist with resource limitations and is a key rationale in most business cases.3

-Outline your current challenges and gaps with regard to service quality and access, costs, administration, data, analytics, regulatory and internal governance compliance.
-Prioritize these challenges based on the company’s business and benefits strategies and identify how a global broker could address these needs.1
+Outline existing challenges and opportunity gaps.
+Employers can include any current issues and/or opportunities for improvement with regard to service quality and access, costs, administration, data, analytics and regulatory and internal governance compliance.
+Prioritize these challenges based on the company’s business objectives and/or benefits strategy (e.g., to develop global consistency) and identify how a broker could address those needs.4

 Questions to Ask When Considering a Global Broker Relationship

 - Future goals: What does the 3-to-5-year strategy look like and how could leveraging a global broker or external vendor partner enhance this work?

 - Internal resources: What are the internal resources and how could a broker assist with limitations and enhance existing resources?

 - Data analytics: What data access needs and challenges exist?
 Does partnering with a global broker meet those needs?